bramamoorthy/kafka-summit-fraud-demo/README.md

 Use `run-all.sh` - edit the URL and password for the Neo4j connection and just run the script.
 This will load a default dataset and create some sample fraud rings.

+*Note: This script makes use of `cypher-shell` and assumes it is on your PATH.
+You can download and install `cypher-shell` from the [Neo4j Download Center](https://neo4j.com/download-center/).*

 ## Starting the Back-End

 In the `dashboard/api` subdirectory: